 Nominations are no longer being accepted for the 9th annual Advocacy Leadership Institute.

 ASH is committed to educating its members on how to become effective advocates for hematology research and practice.
-The ASH Advocacy Leadership Institute was created in 2011 as part of the ASH Recruitment and Retention Initiative to provide additional opportunities for ASH members to learn more about advocacy, health policy, the legislative process and to become engaged in the Society’s activities.
+The ASH Advocacy Leadership Institute was created in 2011 to provide additional opportunities for ASH members to learn more about advocacy, health policy, the legislative process and to become engaged in the Society’s activities.

-If you have any questions about the ASH Advocacy Leadership Institute, please contact ASH Legislative Advocacy Manager, Tracy Roades, at email@example.com or (202) 776-0544, or ASH Government Relations & Scientific Affairs Assistant Ben Black at email@example.com.
+If you have any questions about the ASH Advocacy Leadership Institute, please contact ASH Senior Manager, Legislative Advocacy, Tracy Roades, at email@example.com or (202) 776-0544 or ASH Government Relations Coordinator, Foster Curry, at firstname.lastname@example.org or (202) 776-0544.

 back to top